gregoryhammond/2017-toronto-wordcamp-notes/!CONTRIBUTING.md

 ### Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at githubprojectabuse@gregoryhammond.ca.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at githubrepoabuse@gregoryhammond.ca.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The project team is obligated to maintain confidentiality with regard to the reporter of an incident.